e2thex/thoughts/docs/The Schematic Approach.md

 - **Trained** through social and perceptual experience
 - **Abstract** across sensory modalities
 - **Probabilistic** in determining what is likely to be noticed

-**Neuroscience example**: Michael Graziano's research suggests that the brain maintains an internal model of attention, which helps regulate conscious access and social prediction.
-This model allows us to not only track our focus but also infer what others might be focusing on.

 #### Theory of Mind Schema

 This schema simulates the mental states of others, including what they know, believe, want, or intend.